astutespruce/secas-docker/deploy/staging/README.md

 cat internal-tls.csr
 ```

-In CloudDesktop, follow the [instructions](https://doimspp.sharepoint.com/sites/ocio-ecm-csr)
+On a GFE, follow the [instructions](https://doimspp.sharepoint.com/sites/ocio-ecm-csr)
-to open the DOI certificate request page in Internet Explorer mode (first load
+in Microsoft Edge.
+Then open the DOI certificate request page in Internet
-the page, then use the ... menu in upper right and reload in Internet Explorer mode).
+Explorer mode (first load the page, then use the ... menu in upper right and
+reload in Internet Explorer mode).

-Then choose to submit a request using a base-64-encded CMC, and paste in the contents
+Then choose to submit a request using a base-64-encoded CMC, and paste in the contents
 of the CSR copied above.

 Add the following to additional attributes